Explore and validate relationships in semantic models and dataframes

 plot_relationship_metadata(relationships)

-In previous code, the list_relationships function retrieves the relationships in the my_dataset semantic model, and the plot_relationship_metadata function creates a graph to visualize these relationships.
+In the preceding code, the list_relationships function retrieves the relationships in the my_dataset semantic model, and the plot_relationship_metadata function creates a graph to visualize the relationships.

-You can customize the graph by specifying which columns to include, how to handle missing keys, and by providing more graphviz attributes.
+You can customize the graph by defining which columns to include, specifying how to handle missing keys, and providing more graphviz attributes.

-The following code shows how to list relationship violations:
+The following example code shows how to list relationship violations:

 By using the list_relationship_violations function, you can ensure that your semantic model is consistent and accurate, allowing you to build more reliable machine learning models and gain deeper insights into your data.